 9 Reasons for Lights Flickering in Your Home

-Lights Flickering in a House Do So For a Reason
+Lights Flickering in a House Do So for a Reason

 When you start to see your lights flickering in your home, they're doing so for a reason.
 Much like how your body can experience one symptom, like a headache or toothache, that is representative of a problem elsewhere in the body, your home's light bulbs flashing can indicate a more serious problem elsewhere.
 Whether it's just a bad bulb or a short circuit or other serious problem behind the lights flickering in a house, it can be diagnosed and resolved quickly.